When you contact us, we collect personal information about you so we can support you.

 - to help us improve our services

 Understanding people's experiences

 We use some information to create statistics about who we're helping and their experience of being a victim or witness.
 This information is always anonymised - you can't be identified.

 We share these with funders, regulators, government departments and publicly on our blogs, reports, social media and press releases.

 The statistics also inform our policy research, campaigns, or media work.

 When we share your data with other organisations

-We share some of your information with Her Majesty's Courts and Tribunal Service (HMCTS), the Crown Prosecution Service (CPS), G4S security staff, or defence solicitors to help support you in your role as a witness.
+We share some of your information with Her Majesty's Courts and Tribunal Service (HMCTS), the Crown Prosecution Service (CPS), G4S security staff, or defence solicitors to help support you in your role as a victim or witness.
 For example, we might share your name with HMCTS so you can access the court building.

-In other situations, we'll ask for your permission - for example, if we need to share your religion with with ushers in court so you can say the right oath.
+In other situations, we'll ask for your permission - for example, if we need to share your religion with ushers in court so you can say the right oath.